• Skip to primary navigation

 Once heated, fry the doughnuts in batches.
 Do not crowd the pan.
 They need room to rise in the oil.

 Since these doughnuts are dyed red, it may be difficult to tell when they are golden based on the color.
 They should fry for about 2 minutes per side (less for donut holes).
 Check by inserting a toothpick into the thickest part of the doughnut.
-It is done once the toothpick comes out clean.
+It is done once the toothpick comes out with only a couple of crumbs.

 Red Velvet Donuts Recipe